Appdynamics/tibco-ems-monitoring-extension/README.md

  * host - Name or IP address of the Tibco EMS server.
 Required.
  * port - TCP port number where the Tibco server is listening.
 The default value is 7222.
 Required.
  * protocol - Specify "tcp" to use standard TCP or "ssl" to use SSL.
 The default is "tcp".
+ * faultTolerantServers - Fault tolerant servers to try when the master is not active.
  * user - Administrative user ID for the Tibco admin interface.
 The default value is "admin".
 Required.
  * password - Password for the administrative user ID.
 The default value is an empty password.
 Required.
  * encryptedPassword & encryptionKey - If you want to encrypt the password them provide these two values.